Superkunair/shai-hulud-inspector/USAGE.md

 **Q: What if I have a vulnerable package as a transitive dependency?**
 A: The scanner checks ALL dependencies including transitive ones.
 You'll need to either update the parent package or use npm overrides.

+**Q: Do you collect any data about my scans?**
+A: Absolutely not.
+Zero data collection, zero telemetry, zero metrics.
+Everything happens locally on your machine.